This post may contain affiliate links. Please read our disclosure policy.

-Simple and delicious, this rotisserie chicken salad with wild rice is a new favorite at our house.
-The only thing that has to be cooked is the wild rice blend.
-(I like either Uncle Ben’s or Far East brands.), provided you've got leftover rotisserie chicken at the ready.
+Simple and delicious, this easy rotisserie chicken salad with wild rice has quickly become a new favorite at our house.
+The only thing that needs to be cooked is the wild rice blend (I like either Uncle Ben’s or Far East brands), provided you’ve got eftover rotisserie chicken on hand.

 Recipe Notes